 Here are some ways you can avoid saying ‘Does that makes sense?’:

 1- Style it out – Be confident in your presentation and just say nothing after you have (inadequately) explained something.
-You’ve realized that you’re not making sense, but that’s the best you can do right now.
+You’ve realised that you’re not making sense, but that’s the best you can do right now.
 Finish what you’re saying and end on a confident pause, waiting for the next person to speak.
 If you do this confidently enough, your audience will think it’s their fault that they didn’t understand what you said!

 2- Constructive sentence – Use a constructive sentence to reach a better understanding.
 It is useful to do this in a situation where you need to make sure that a colleague has understood your instructions.
 Another situation where this comes in handy is when you are training somebody to do a job.